-- A. Review every case of EMT CPAP use or EMT-assisted bronchodilator inhaler administration for documentation for appropriate indication, appropriate medication, and appropriate contact with medical command. - B. Consider benchmark of on scene time < 15 minutes if ALS not on scene.
+- A. Review every case of EMT CPAP use or EMT-assisted bronchodilator inhaler or nebulized bronchodilator administration for documentation for appropriate indication, appropriate medication, and appropriate contact with medical command. - B. Consider benchmark of on scene time < 15 minutes if ALS not on scene.